Best Treadmills of 2025

 Cons:

-The Sole Fitness F80 treadmill is a solid and reliable mid-range treadmill with a folding deck, an excellent feature for those who don’t have a lot of space to house a large treadmill.
+The Sole Fitness F80 Treadmill is a solid, reliable mid-range treadmill with a folding deck.
+This is an excellent feature for those who don’t have a lot of space to house a large treadmill.
 Folded up, it has a footprint of 44 by 38 inches.

-This treadmill is simple to use with an intuitive, functional screen but lacks the subscription integration of some of the other treadmills in this guide.
-Our user found a risk of the deck becoming slippery if you are a heavy sweater or moisture otherwise gets onto the belt, so use caution there.
+Our main gripe with this treadmill is that we found a risk of the deck becoming slippery if you are a heavy sweater or moisture otherwise gets onto the belt, so use caution there.

 Motor Size: 3.5 horsepower | Deck Size: 22 x 60 inches | Overall Size: 82.5 x 38 x 66 inches | Weight Capacity: 350 pounds | Maximum Speed: 12 miles per hour | Incline: 0 to 15% | Warranty: 1 year (labor), 3 years (parts), lifetime (frame and motor)